Lonwabo11/Dashboard/README.md

 ```bash
 python spreadsheet_dates filepath
 ```
-Then we run the script(database_population_using_spreadsheets.py file), we passe the file path to the spreadsheet and it's being read as a command line argument.
+Then we run the script(database_population_using_spreadsheets.py file), we must pass the file path to the spreadsheet to be read via a command line argument.

 ```bash
 python cli.py filepath